How To Connect a Domain to Wix: Step-by-Step Guide

 Many people arrive at this guide confused between two different actions that sound similar but work very differently:

 For most Wix site owners, connecting (not transferring) is the right move.
-You keep your existing registrar account, your renewal dates don't change, and your domain is still yours to move later.
-The steps below cover connection - not transfer.
+You keep your existing registrar account, your renewal dates do not change, and your domain is still yours to move later.
+Transferring makes sense if you want to manage everything from one place (Wix) and do not rely on your registrar for email or other services.
+The steps below cover connection, not transfer.

 How Do You Connect a Domain to Wix?